 Monday, June 20th – Another day to do some work on the Blog.
 But let’s talk about what we did today.
 I mowed this morning, which is the area around the tower.
 Steve did the under the Tram, the Welcome area, the Cove and Cobblestone trails.
 Another big day of clearing.
 We continue to keep the trails wide and not have anything growing into the trail.
 No pictures here – figure you’ve already seen enough of the trails.

-Early afternoon, we decided that we’d row out to get the crabs in our lobster cage.
+Early afternoon, we decided to row out to get the crabs in our lobster cage.
 We think we have 8 of them.
-Then we cooked them.
-We decided that we’d put them in the fridge and clean them tomorrow.
+Then we cooked them and put them in the fridge to clean them tomorrow.
 I think it is easier to do it once they have been chilled.

 Late afternoon we had two visitors – Ian and Donna.
 They are from Australia and Ian just retired so they are taking 5 months to sail up the coast.
 Their family is from Ridgefield, CT.
 I gave them a tour and then walked them around the museum and the gift shop.
 They later joined us for 5:00 Cove Time!